 This week's Time magazine cover story deals with a thorny issue: summer vacation.
 Why is it thorny?
 Because most of us romanticize it, and yet it does serious academic damage to people who can least afford it.

 We all have grand summer memories.
-Certainly by middle school, this was my favorite time of year, a nearly 3-m… read more »
+Certainly by middle school, this was my favorite time of year, a nearly 3-month br… read more »